hrtune/ostep-notes/homework/18/README.md

 # Overview

-In this homework, you will use a simple program, which is known as paging-linear-translate.py, to see if you understand how simple virtual-to-physical address translation works with linear page tables.
-To run the program, remember to either type just the name of the program (./paging-linear-translate.py) or possibly this (python paging-linear-translate.py).
+In this homework, you will use a simple program, which is known as paging-linear-translate.py, <u>to see if you understand how simple</u>
+<u>virtual-to-physical address translation works with linear page tables</u>.
+To run
+the program, remember to either type just the name of the program (./paging-linear-translate.py) or possibly this (python paging-linear-translate.py).
 When you run it with the -h (help) flag, you